-The practice had an active patient participation group (PPG) which had steadily increased in size.
-The PPG contained representatives from various population groups; including people from ethnic backgrounds.
-The PPG met every quarter.
+The practice had an active patient participation group (PPG).
+The PPG contained representatives from various population groups; including older people.
+The PPG met twice a year.
 The practice manager showed us the analysis of the last patient survey which was considered in conjunction with the PPG.
-The results and actions agreed from these surveys were available on the practice notice board.
+The results and actions agreed from these surveys were available on the practice web site.

 The practice had gathered feedback from staff.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
-The practice had a whistle blowing policy which was available to all staff within the practice.
+The practice had a whistle blowing policy which formed part of the staff handbook and was available to all staff within the practice.